 A suitable air filter must be installed in the unit or in the return air system.
 Refer to Specification & Electrical Data Table for recommended filter sizes.
 Air filter pressure drop must not exceed 0.08 inches WC.
-Replacement filters should be of like kind and size, rated for 500 ft per minute.

 This unit is supplied with air filters.
 Air filter(s) must be installed ahead of the evaporator coil of this unit.
 All return air to this unit must pass through the filters before entering this unit.